yangrussell/aggregator/README.md

 Simple general purpose aggregator in Python that looks through URLs through a topic

 # About
 This is an aggregator written in Python that uses command line arguments.
-It looks through a text file of source URLs and picks out lines which contain a user-specified topic, writing them to an output file called *topic*summary.txt
+It looks through a text file of source URLs and picks out lines which contain a user-specified topic, writing them to an output file called {topic}summary.txt

 # Usage
 1. Download aggregator.py